Robot-Specific Blocks#

 Eye brightness#

-The Eye brightness block returns the brightness detected by the Front Eye Sensor from 0% to 100%.
+The Eye brightness reporter block reports how much light is reflected back to the Eye Sensor, as a percentage from 0% to 100%.

 ([FrontEye v] brightness in %)